-EARLY CHILDHOOD EDUCATION MAJOR (NON-LICENSURE)
+EARLY CHILDHOOD EDUCATION MAJOR (NON-TEACHER LICENSURE, Ages 0-6 years)

-The Bachelor of Science in Early Childhood Education is a non-licensure program within the School of Education beginning in Fall 2014.
-A bachelor's degree in Early Childhood Education prepares individuals to teach children ages birth to age eight in high-quality, developmentally appropriate setting.
-Pre-School teachers in the field play a vital role in the development of young children.
-While this major does not result in a teaching license, earning a BS degree in Early Childhood Education provides opportunities in a variety of settings, such as childcare programs, public schools, churches, government agencies, non-profit organizations, medical and health related services and social service agencies.
-Careers could include directly working with children, supervision and training of staff, support and education for families, and advocacy within the community about the education and needs of children.
+The Bachelor of Science in Early Childhood Education is a non-teacher licensure program within the School of Education and Social Sciences.
+A Bachelor's degree (BS) in Early Childhood Education (ECE) prepares individuals to promote healthy development in children ages birth to six years in high quality, age-appropriate settings.
+Graduates with a BS degree in Early Childhood Education are eligible for employment in a variety of settings including childcare programs, HEAD START, churches, government agencies, non-profit organizations, health/mental health related services, social service agencies and child protective services.
+Professional responsibilities may include working directly with children, supervision and training of childcare staff, support and education for parents and/ or families, and advocacy within the community for the healthy development and growth of children ages 0-6 years (infants/toddlers, preschool/pre-kindergarten).
+The BS in ECE program is delivered in an online format providing accessibility to a wide variety of students.